top of page

 but clear.

-People who struggled for years in home offices
+People who struggled in home office for years

 Media spaces for creative minds.